EGI-Federation/sscmon-occi/README.md

 ## Looking for leftover VM on all the sites

-This will look with VM having the following title set: `my-first-compute-1`.
+* `list-vms.sh` will look with VM having the following title set: `my-first-compute-1`.
 Script can be edited to automatically delete all found VMs, but use with care.

+* `clean-compute.sh` can also be used to delete a VM from a site.

 ```
 for SITE in $(./list-sites.sh) ; do printf "Site $SITE\n" ; ./list-vms.sh "$SITE" ; printf "\n\n" ; done